Measure Implementation

 Accepted languages for the request/decision

-EIO: The EIO could be sent to the competent authorities translated into Bulgarian or English.
-MLA: The request and enclosed documents shall be accompanied by translation in Bulgarian language or in one of the official languages of the Council of Europe.
+EIO: The EIO should be sent to the competent authorities translated into Bulgarian or English.
+MLA: The request and enclosed documents should be accompanied by translation in Bulgarian language or in one of the official languages of the Council of Europe.
 With regard to the prompt administration and fulfillment of the request it is recommended the latter to be translated in Bulgarian language in advance.

 Execution deadline